 Even today, many organizations still use Adhoc time tracking methods

-like emails, excel sheets, or web timesheet templates.
+like emails, excel sheets, or free timesheet templates.

 There are many issues associated with these:

 The information may be in many computers belonging to

 Changes in one timesheet may not reflect in another copy,

 and they may easily go out of sync.

 usually use a simple timekeeping system to keep track of various personal and

 business work.
 This system helps them separate their life and work better.